For elderly people, getting exercise is easier said than done.

 It’s no surprise that when you have serious, legitimate obstacles in the way of your ability to exercise, you’ll feel much less motivation than you’d wish to when it comes to the thought of exercise.
 While the mental game is a real thing for any athlete of any age, it becomes an almost insurmountable challenge when you’re older.
 Finding a viable method to turn “I can’t” into “I think I can” to “I did it” is a big deal.

-Fortunately, when you sign up for LifeStyle Change At 75, you’re not getting a program that is made by a clueless, well-meaning young person.
+Fortunately, when you sign up for 3 Step Fitness/Wellness Program, you’re not getting a program that is made by a clueless, well-meaning young person.
 You’re getting my video series that addresses all the obstacles you face, because I understand them.
 I’m nobody special — I’m like you — and if you need the guidance to a transformation that works for elderly people, just start the video series.
 It’s absolutely FREE to start your membership, and you’ll get access to my first three videos that will get you started to YOUR transformation.